ant-design/ant-design/docs/react/faq.en-US.md

 title: FAQ
 ---

 Here are the frequently asked questions about Ant Design and antd that you should look up before you ask in the community or create a new issue.
-We also maintain a [FAQ issues label](http://u.ant.design/faq) for common Github issues.
+We also maintain a [FAQ issues label](http://u.ant.design/faq) for common GitHub issues.

 ---